workstaffhq/helpcenter/docs/managers/addons/client-portal.md

 When a client submits a new mandate request, an email notification will be sent, and the request will appear in the **Mandates** section under the **Mandates to Review** list.
 Click **Review** to check the information provided by the client, then choose to **Accept** or **Decline** the mandate.
 If the mandate is accepted, a project will be automatically created for fulfillment.

 :::info
-It is possible to enable the **auto-accept mandate** option by clients.
-When this option is active, all new mandate requests are automatically accepted upon creation, without requiring manager approval.
+It is possible to enable the **auto-accept mandate** option for clients.
+When this option is enabled, all new mandate requests are automatically accepted upon creation, without requiring manager approval.
 :::

 ## Sharing information with a client